-DA1229 Fixed Prosthodontics

-This course includes instruction in assisting with the preparation of fixed crowns and bridges.
-The student will be taught the fixed prosthodontic procedures, suctioning, tray set-up, retracting, dental charting, impression taking, provisional making, and post-operative instructions specific to fixed prosthodontics.
+DA1229 Fixed Prosthodontics This course includes instruction in assisting with the preparation of fixed crowns and bridges.
+The student will be taught the fixed prosthodontic procedures, suctioning, tray set-up, retracting, dental charting, impression taking, provisional making, and post-operative instructions specific to fixed taught implant surgery procedures, post-operative instructions specific to implant procedures and the various supported restorations used by the prosthodontics.